 I see so many ladies who put their life on hold to have a baby.
-But, according to scripture we are called to find contentment in all circumstances.
+But, according to scripture finding contentment can happen in all circumstances.
 Baby or no baby.
 We should be content.

 I am not saying this because I am in need, for I have learned to be content whatever the circumstances.
 I know what it is to be in need, and I know what it is to have plenty.
 I have learned the secret of being content in any and every situation, whether well fed or hungry, whether living in plenty or in want.
 I can do all this through him who gives me strength.
 Philippians 4:11-13